Relativity of simultaneity: History

 Albert Einstein used a similar method in 1905 to derive the time transformation for all orders in v/c, i.e., the complete Lorentz transformation.
 Poincaré obtained the full transformation earlier in 1905 but in the papers of that year he did not mention his synchronization procedure.
 This derivation was completely based on light speed invariance and the relativity principle, so Einstein noted that for the electrodynamics of moving bodies the aether is superfluous.
 Thus, the separation into "true" and "local" times of Lorentz and Poincaré vanishes – all times are equally valid and therefore the relativity of length and time is a natural consequence.

 In 1908, Hermann Minkowski introduced the concept of a world line of a particle in his model of the cosmos called Minkowski space.
 In Minkowski's view, the naïve notion of velocity is replaced with rapidity, and the ordinary sense of simultaneity becomes dependent on hyperbolic orthogonality of spatial directions to the worldline associated to the rapidity.
 Then every inertial frame of reference has a rapidity and a simultaneous hyperplane.

-In 1990 Robert Goldblatt wrote Orthogonality and Spacetime Geometry, directly addressing the structure Minkowski had put in place for simultaneity.
-In 2006 Max Jammer, through Project MUSE, published Concepts of Simultaneity: from antiquity to Einstein and beyond.
+In 1990, Robert Goldblatt wrote Orthogonality and Spacetime Geometry, directly addressing the structure Minkowski had put in place for simultaneity.
+In 2006, Max Jammer, through Project MUSE, published Concepts of Simultaneity: from antiquity to Einstein and beyond.
 The book culminates in chapter 6, "The transition to the relativistic conception of simultaneity".
 Jammer indicates that Ernst Mach demythologized the absolute time of Newtonian physics.

 Naturally the mathematical notions preceded physical interpretation.
-For instance conjugate diameters of a hyperbola, are related as space and time.
+For instance, conjugate diameters of conjugate hyperbolas are related as space and time.
 The principle of relativity can be expressed as the arbitrariness of which pair are taken to represent space and time in a plane.